junh1024/junh1024-Documents/Music/How to make good mixes.md

 - Key stay: - If there's a song that ascends key at the end but you don't want it to so it fits better, you can force it down.
 But you might find a section with your desired key earlier in the song.
 - Entire song key change: Sometimes if a song absolutely has it has to go in on that position, I may pitch the entire song up or down by one semitone.
 - Parallel key: The parallel key is the same tonic but different mode.
 For example, the parallel key of C Major is C minor, or 3 steps & 1 in/outwards on the wheel.
 To avoid audible clashing, at least one song must be playing single notes of the tonic.
 As such, this technique will only work some of the time.
 - Minor third: This is a move done out of desperation and won't sound that great most of the time, but is included for completeness.
-It is for example, the relationship between C and D#.
+It is for example, the relationship between C and D#, or 3 steps on the wheel.

 ### Tuning of Off Key Songs